Rebilly/api-definitions/openapi/description.md

 SDK code examples are included in these docs.

 ## PHP SDK
-For all PHP SDK examples provided in these docs you will need to configure the `$client`.
+For all PHP SDK examples provided in these docs you need to configure the `$client`.
 You may do it like this:

 ```php